henrygong/bio2bio/README.md

 A Docker image file will be made available with dependencies installed.

-Also, an IPFS daemon must be running in the background at port 5001.
+Also, an IPFS daemon must be running in the background at ports 5001/8080.

 Check out your data at these IPFS mirrors:
 ipfs.io\/ipfs\/\<Your hash here\>